Laura Buckwald

 Adjunct Faculty

-Before coming to Mason, Laura spent 32 years as a Foreign Service Officer with the U.S. Government, living and working extensively in the Middle East and Europe, including war zone service in Iraq.
+Before coming to Mason, Laura spent 32 years with the U.S. Government, living and working extensively in the Middle East and Europe, including war zone service in Iraq.
 She held several leadership positions and has extensive experience assessing foreign political events, guiding U.S. policy, and advising foreign government officials.
-In addition, she created resilience and well-being curriculum for USG leadership development programs, teaching evidence-based resilience and well-being practices to leaders as well as officers in high stress situations.
+She created resilience and well-being curriculum for USG leadership development programs, teaching evidence-based resilience and well-being practices for high stress situations.

 Selected Publications